How to Play

 |---|---|

-| Persuade | Try to convince someone to do something, whether an NPC or another player character. |
+| Persuade | Convince someone to do something, whether an NPC or another player. |

-| Dissuade | Try to convince someone not to do something. |
+| Dissuade | Convince someone not to do something. |

-| Practice | Improve a skill by performing it, studying it, or seeking advice and feedback from others.
+| Practice | Improve a skill by performing it, studying it, or seeking advice.
 See Training & Mentoring procedure. |

-| Research | Spend time and resources to gain knowledge about a topic, gather information about a threat or opportunity, or better understand a problem.
+| Research | Gain knowledge about a topic, threat, opportunity, or problem.
 See Investigation procedure. |

-| Implement | Put a plan or decision into action.
-Organise resources, give instructions, and monitor progress.
+| Implement | Put a plan into action.
+Organise resources, give instructions, monitor progress.
 See Operational Deployment procedure. |

-| Adapt | Change your plans or strategies in response to shifting circumstances.
-This calls for flexibility, creativity, and resilience.
+| Adapt | Change plans as circumstances shift.
 See Strategic Pivot procedure. |

-| Support | Help another character with their actions.
-This involves cooperation, skill, and patience. |
+| Support | Help another character with their action.
+Cooperation, skill, and patience. |

-| Coordinate | Work together with other characters to achieve a shared goal through planning, communication, and cooperation.
+| Coordinate | Work with other characters toward a shared goal.
 See Joint Operations procedure. |

-| Negotiate | Interact with another character or group to reach a mutual agreement or deal through persuasion, compromise, or trade.
+| Negotiate | Reach a mutual agreement through persuasion, compromise, or trade.
 See Negotiation procedure. |

-| Mitigate | Take steps to reduce a risk or lessen the impact of a negative event through planning, problem-solving, and quick decision-making.
+| Mitigate | Reduce a risk or soften the impact of a negative event.
 See Risk Assessment & Mitigation procedure. |

-| Advocate | Argue in favour of a position, policy, or course of action on behalf of yourself or others.
+| Advocate | Argue for a position, policy, or course of action.
 See Lobbying / Advocacy procedure. |

-| Evaluate | Assess the results of an action or the state of a situation.
-This involves analysis, judgement, and reflection.
+| Evaluate | Assess results or the state of a situation.
+Analysis, judgement, reflection.
 See Operational Review procedure. |

 | Innovate | Come up with a new idea, strategy, or solution.
-This involves creativity, risk-taking, and experimentation.
 See Innovation Sprint procedure. |

 Narrating and Acting